Nord-Aurdal Municipality: Coat of arms

-The coat of arms was granted by royal decree on 20 December 1985.
-The arms show three blue flowers of the species Gentiana nivalis (or Snow Gentian) on a yellow background.
+The coat of arms was granted by royal decree on 13 December 1985.
+The official blazon is "Or, three cinquefoils azure" (På gull grunn tre blå fembladingar, 2-1).
+This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The charge is three five-petaled flowers.
+The arms show three blue flowers of the species Gentiana nivalis which are commonly called "Snow Gentian".
 The flowers, which are locally known as "the blue eyes of Christ", grow all over Norway, but they grow abundantly in this area.
 Three flowers were chosen to represent the three main settlements of the municipality: Aurdal, Fagernes, and Leira.
 This type of flower only opens in sunlight and heat, so it was chosen to symbolize being open and positive.
+The arms were designed by Bjørn Arnesen who based it off an idea by Ivar Aars.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has six parishes (sokn) within the municipality of Nord-Aurdal.
+The Church of Norway has six parishes (sokn) within Nord-Aurdal Municipality.
 It is part of the Valdres prosti (deanery) in the Diocese of Hamar.

 Geography

-Nord-Aurdal municipality is located to the north of Sør-Aurdal Municipality, east of Etnedal Municipality and Gausdal Municipality, and south of Øystre Slidre Municipality and Vestre Slidre Municipality.
+Nord-Aurdal Municipality is located to the north of Sør-Aurdal Municipality, east of Etnedal Municipality and Gausdal Municipality, and south of Øystre Slidre Municipality and Vestre Slidre Municipality.
 To the west, it is bordered by Hemsedal Municipality and Gol Municipality in Buskerud county.
-Nord-Aurdal measures about 52.4 km on the north–south axis and 43.3 km on the east–west axis.
+Nord-Aurdal Municipality measures about 52.4 km on the north–south axis and 43.3 km on the east–west axis.

 The municipality lies in the western side of Innlandet county.
-Although Fagernes is the administrative center of Nord-Aurdal, the village of Aurdal was the historic centre of the centuries-old Church of Norway parish of Aurdal.
-Nord-Aurdal is part of the traditional district of Valdres in the central part of southern Norway, situated between the valleys of Gudbrandsdal and Hallingdal.
+Although Fagernes is the administrative center of Nord-Aurdal Municipality, the village of Aurdal was the historic centre of the centuries-old Church of Norway parish of Aurdal.
+Nord-Aurdal Municipality is part of the traditional district of Valdres in the central part of southern Norway, situated between the Gudbrandsdal and Hallingdal valleys.